FilipLusnia/WJS-recruitment/README.md

 }
 </pre>

+To submit a command, type it into the input field and press Enter key.\
+Terminal has an option to search through previously called commands with up and down arrow keys.

 To see this task live, it is required to launch an index.html through some sort of live server, for example: [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)